 top of page

-Why make your own natural confetti?
+Why make your own natural petal confetti?

 There are lots of reasons why you might choose to make your own beautiful petal or leaf confetti for your special day.
 It’s environmentally friendly, completely natural and most importantly, incredibly pretty!
 Some options require a little more patience and time to make than others (particularly if you decide to grow your own flowers as opposed to buying from a florist or supermarket), but all will save you quite a bit of money against buying confetti online, and the real bonus is you will have created something personal and beautiful (that also smells amazing!) to share on your wedding day.